-Okay, I’m in LOL mode because it is so beyond crazy how I am extremely fascinated with furniture design.
-Also, if you are wondering why I am Laughing Out Loud at myself, it is because I continue to get overly excited when I read about how different pieces of furniture originated and are continually changing from their original origins.
-So, should I be excited as a designer?
-Heck yes, because I love all the elements that are required to create and design spaces.
-However, while getting my bachelor’s degree (BS, Interior Design), it was evident that I became even more fascinated with furniture design.
+Okay, I am in LOL mode because it is beyond crazy how I am fascinated with furniture design.
+Also, if you are wondering why I am laughing out loud, it is because I tend to get overly excited when I read how specific pieces originated and continue to change throughout the years from their original era.
+It is incredible to see that even though there is change, the meaning behind the unique design is still there.
+So even as a designer, I am excited!
+However, while getting my Bachelor of Science – Interior Design, it was evident that I became even more fascinated with furniture design.